This post may contain affiliate links. See our disclosure policy.

-This Herb Butter adds a new and vibrant flavor to vegetables and meats.
+This Herbed Butter adds a new and vibrant flavor to vegetables and meats.
 It can also be used as a savory spread for bread and rolls.
 It’s my new delight in cooking!

-This glorious Herb Butter gives that special touch to a meal.
+This glorious Herbed Butter gives that special touch to a meal.
 I especially like to use it when serving a fancy Sunday dinner or holiday meal.
-It looks and tastes like you spent a little extra time to make the meal a memorable one, but really it’s super easy to make!
+It looks and tastes like you’ve spent a little extra time to make the meal a memorable one, but really, it’s super easy to make!
 Spread it on hot rolls, or drop a pat of this butter on vegetables, potatoes, sandwiches, or meat dishes.
 And if you change up the combination of herbs, the sky’s the limit with flavors and ways to use this recipe.
 So yummy!

-- The great thing about this recipe is that it can be made days, weeks, or even months ahead.
-I like to make up a big batch and store it in the freezer.
+The great thing about this recipe is that it can be made days, weeks, or even months ahead.
 It’ll keep in the refrigerator for two weeks or in the freezer for up to six months.

 More Flavored Butter Ideas

 I love the combination of parsley, onion, and thyme in this savory butter recipe, but there are endless combinations of herbs and spices that you can use to suit your taste.
 Use your imagination to come up with your own special recipe.
 Try any combination of these herbs:

 - This fragrant butter is scrumptious on veggies!
 Melt it on our Perfect Corn on the Cob, our Oven Roasted Green Beans, our Sweet Sautéed Asparagus, zucchini, squash, our Green Peas, broccoli, or any other vegetable to give it an extra boost of flavor.